TheHive-Project/CortexDocs/analyzer_requirements.md

 ### DNSSinkhole

-Checks if an IP address is registered in you sinkhole.
+Checks if an IP address is registered in your sinkhole.

 This analyzer comes in only one flavor.

 #### Requirements
-You need to provide the IP address as `ip` of your sinkhole and the sinkholed IP address as `sink_ip`.
+You need to provide the IP address of your sinkhole as the value of the`ip` parameter and the sinkholed IP address as the value of`sink_ip`.

 ### DShield
 Checks IP addresses against SANS ISC [DShield](https://www.dshield.org/) database.